We don’t always like politicians and the things that governments do, but the business of politics touches every aspect of our lives.

-No matter whether a government makes you feel angry or reassured, it’s worth having a knowledge of how the whole process of an elected government works and an understanding of the theories that inform the processes and institutions that govern us.
-A Level Politics enables you to develop critical thinking skills and enhance you ability to interpret, evaluate and comment on the nature of politics.
+No matter whether a government makes you feel angry or reassured, it’s worth having knowledge of how the whole process of an elected government works and an understanding of the theories that inform the processes and institutions that govern us.
+A Level Politics enables you to develop critical thinking skills and enhance your ability to interpret, evaluate and comment on the nature of politics.

-In the first year of Politics, students study three main themes.
+In the first year of Politics, you will study three main themes.
 The first theme is UK Politics which covers issues such as how voting behaviour is changing in elections and what the purpose of political parties are in the UK.
 The second theme of study is UK Government.
 This covers issues such as what parliament’s role is in the UK political system and whether we have an increasingly presidential style of government.
 The third theme is Political Ideas where we study Socialism, Liberalism, Conservatism and an optional ideology such as Feminism or Nationalism.
-In this topic, students study the ideas that inform political parties and institutions with a particular focus on the key thinkers.
+In this topic, you will study the ideas that inform political parties and institutions with a particular focus on the key thinkers.

 GCSE Grade 5 or above in English, History or another Humanities subject.
-A keen interest in politics and current affairs.

-Politics is a linear A Level.
-This means you will be assessed by examination on all content at the end of two years of study.
+You will be assessed by examination on all content at the end of two years of study.

 Politics provides a range of transferable skills which are desirable to many employers.
-Students may look forward to a career in politics, research, social policy, local government, the civil service, think tanks, education, journalism, business, international development, the police and the charity sector.
+Students may look forward to a career in politics, research, social policy, local government, the civil service, think tanks, education, journalism, business, international development, the police force and the charity sector.